 This is slower than the fabric shaver technique but it does work.
 Of course, it comes with the added danger of slicing either the clothing or yourself.

-It is not a technique that we would particularly recommend, particularly with the ready availability of fabric shavers, but if you’re in a pinch and this is the only option available, it will likely get the job done.
+It is not a technique that we would particularly recommend, particularly with the ready availability of cashmere combs, but if you’re in a pinch and this is the only option available, it will likely get the job done.

 Brushing and lint rolling your clothes is a great way to remove all sorts of things.
 From pet hair to pilling.
 Although it might not be the most efficient solution to the latter.